philecker/philecker/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning about Hypervisors
-- 🔭 I’m currently working on a project for my wife
 - 👯 I’m open to collaborating on any project
-- ⚡ Fun fact: I like to golf ⛳
+- ⚡ Fun fact: I like to golf but I'm horrible ⛳
 - 📅 I'm currently working with React & JavaScript